jcundill/streeto/README.md

 ### Installing and Getting Started

-Osmosys is a java based piece of Software, primarily because the Graphhopper routing engine and the jenetics library that do a lot of the heavy lifting are written in Java.
+StreetO is a java based piece of Software, primarily because the Graphhopper routing engine and the jenetics library that do a lot of the heavy lifting are written in Java.

 Maven build system
 ```